hachmannlab/chemml/docs/index.rst

 ::

-    (1) M. Haghighatlari, J. Hachmann, ChemML – A Machine Learning and Informatics Program Suite for the Analysis, Mining, and Modeling of Chemical and Materials Data, in preparation (2018).
+    (1) M. Haghighatlari, G. Vishwakarma, D. Altarawy, R. Subramanian, B. Urala Kota, A. Sonpal, S. Setlur, and J. Hachmann, ChemML: A Machine Learning and Informatics Program Package for the Analysis, Mining, and Modeling of Chemical and Materials Data, http://dx.doi.org/10.26434/chemrxiv.8323271
-    (2) M. Haghighatlari, J. Hachmann, A Machine Learning and Informatics Program Suite for Chemical and Materials Data Mining.
-Available from: https://hachmannlab.github.io/chemml.
+    (2) M. Haghighatlari, J. Hachmann, Advances of machine learning in molecular modeling and simulation, https://doi.org/10.1016/j.coche.2019.02.009
     (3) J. Hachmann, M.A.F.
 Afzal, M. Haghighatlari, Y. Pal, Building and Deploying a Cyberinfrastructure for the Data-Driven Design of Chemical Systems and the Exploration of Chemical Space, Mol.
 Simul.
-44 (2018), 921-929.
-DOI: 10.1080/08927022.2018.1471692
+44 (2018), 921-929. https://doi.org/10.1080/08927022.2018.1471692

 .. toctree::